undecaf/vue-material-vuelidate/README.md

 ```

-#### Collections validation with `v-for`
+### Collections validation with `v-for`

 `v-for` can be placed on `<md-vuelidated>` or on a parent element.
 In any case, `<md-vuelidated>`
 requires a `key` that is bound to the `v-for` index.

 Let's assume that `comments` is an array with elements like `{ text: 'blah' }` or an object with
 such members.
-Then the input fields can be rendered and validated as follows:
+Then an input field for each comment can be rendered and validated as follows:

 ```html
 <md-vuelidated v-for="(_, index) in comments" :key="index">